blueal/geog458-lab1/resume.md

 ## List of Things I Prefer Doing

 1. Working for the man
+    - Unless It involves work
 2. Kicking Back
+    - 👍 I prefer this
+    - Highly reccomended
 3. Flipping Burgers
 4. Chewing Gum
 5. Disrespecting authority
+    - Heck yeah, Unless it involves work

 ## In Conlclusion